 Figure 18a This option will upgrade a Prone Stander to the multi-position Stander by adding the functionality of supine standing.
-This package includes the upper trunk support with attached headrest and arm supports, a supine hip strap, (standard or rotation control), and a pair of supine knee straps or split knee supports.
+This can include the upper trunk support with attached headrest and arm supports, a supine hip strap, (standard or rotation control or butterfly harness), and a pair of supine knee straps or split knee supports.